clipperhouse/gen/README.md

 ## What’s this?

-`gen` is code-generation tool for Go.
+`gen` is a code-generation tool for Go.
 It’s intended to offer generics-like functionality on your types.

 Out of the box, it offers LINQ/underscore/js-inspired methods as well as some handy containers.